Labrador Battery at Pasir Panjang

 Take a scenic walk all the way to Keppel Bay

-Amateur fisherman can even seek out the catch of the day here – the shoreline is one of the few areas in SG where fishing is allowed.
+Amateur fishermen can even seek out the catch of the day here – the shoreline is one of the few legal fishing spots in Singapore where fishing is allowed.
 If it’s not fish, but birds that are your thing, look up and try to spot one of the many species that call the park home; the Oriental Magpie-Robins and Black-Naped Orioles are especially prominent.

 While the route may seem fairly long, a stroll will take you 30 minutes at most.
 Do be mindful, however, of the fact that the route passes through several condos.
 As long as you aren’t climbing over gates or making too much noise, though, you shouldn’t have a problem.